hellohaptik/docs_haptik/docs/bot-builder/integrations/introduction.md

 ## Types of Integrations

-Haptik's Bot Builder tool supports two types of integrations.
+Haptik's Conversation Studio tool supports two types of integrations.
 They are

 1) Integrations via Code Node using Code Editor
 2) Integrations via Static Node using `Integrations Tab`